StoneLegion/GTNH-2021/server/Quest Changes.md

 We love Railroads and yes there is so many "Cheaty" methods of transportation in GTNH.
 That being said it does not mean we have to use them and it also does not mean we can't have fun creating community based projects like a GTNH Railcraft System.

 We hope people will consider making Nice Paths, Bridges, and even in the futue Railroads to other players and help connect our community / server.

+Try to build bridges with at least 2 air blocks above water.

 How awesome would it be if we could show the GTNH Community the fun and cool ways of Railcraft and a massive system around the Server.